South Africa: Lonmin-02/Marikana

 Project Overview

 IFC had an active Category A project with Lonmin Plc, a large platinum producer, for a multi-year expansion program of the company’s operations.
 The project consisted of the development, expansion, and mechanization of Lonmin’s South African mines, and the development of a comprehensive, large-scale community and local economic development program (LEDP).
-IFC’s investment in the project entailed a standby 10-year A loan of $100 million and an equity investment of $50 million.
+IFC’s investment in the project entailed a standby 10-year A Loan of US$100 million and an equity investment of US$50 million.
 IFC completed its involvement in the project in January 2016.

 Complaint